AchroDev/koffee-kreme/README.md

 * [Color Variations 5](https://colorkit.co/color/967259/)
 * [Created with Theme Studio](https://themes.vscode.one/theme/Achro/0EdEmp6f)

 **I may have created this in Theme Studio, but please try to remember that I did not throw this together.
-This project took around 7-8 hours of time carefully picking colors and testing them.
+This project took around 7-8 hours of time, carefully picking colors and testing them.
 I do plan on releasing other variants that will update with the theme and I personally use the theme so stay tuned!**

 **~Enjoy and let me know if you have any recommendations or issues!**
 <!-- MARKDOWN LINKS & IMAGES -->